 The SAC provides brands and manufacturers with a standardized platform for understanding and managing product sustainability.
-Each of the Higg Index tools - called "modules" - is used to assess aspects of the product lifecycle, including raw materials, manufacturing, brand practices and product use.
+Each of the Higg Index tools—called “modules”—are used to assess aspects of the product lifecycle, including raw materials, manufacturing, brand practices and product use.
 The modules provide different lenses for understanding the effects of our business and for setting improvement targets.

 As the Higg Index has grown, so too has our use of the modules.
-What started as an initiative within the REI Co-op brand is now expanding to the other brands retailed at REI.
-The tools provide a means of engaging strategic brand partners and suppliers for the REI Co-op brand.
-We assess and share our own sustainability practices and monitor that of our partners.
-In 2020, we began using the Higg Index Material Sustainability Index to assess the environmental impacts associated with the materials we use for our REI Co-op brand products.
+We use the tools to assess our own practices and engage strategic brand partners and suppliers for the REI Co-op brand.
+In addition, in 2020, we began using the Higg Index Material Sustainability Index to assess the environmental impacts associated with the materials we use for our REI Co-op brand products.
 This enables us to make informed decisions and select materials that have a reduced impact on the climate and environment.

 Looking ahead, REI will continue expanding the use of the Higg Index tools across our business and continuously improve our performance by reducing our impacts on the planet.